 TECHNIS is pleased to invite you to a free webinar.
 TECHNIS webinars focus on IP and innovation examining recent legal, economic, managerial, ethical and policy issues related to technological innovation.
 Our approach is interdisciplinary and presentations are given by experts in different fields such as economics, law, management, STS, sociology, anthropology and philosophy.
 Webinar presentations last for 20min and are followed by a 40min discussion.

-Please join us for a webinar on Tuesday the 18th of Feb.
-2020 at 11:00 London time i.e. 12:00 Brussels time, 13:00 Athens time.
-The speaker is Albert Roger, ZEW.
-The title of the talk is "Estimating Technological Gains and Losses from International Environmental Agreements: the Case of Stock Pollutants".
+Please join us for a webinar on Tuesday the 31st of March 2020 at 15:00 London time i.e. 16:00 Brussels time, 17:00 Athens time.
+The speaker is Christian Helmers, Santa Clara University, USA.
+The title of the talk is "Submarine Trademarks".

 The moderator will be Dr. Andreas Panagopoulos.

 The program we use to deliver webinars is called FreeConference.
 It is a browser based program and it requires Google Chrome.

 This webinar is free and open to all.